 Remember, you want to give enough detail to make your answer impactful—but you don’t need to get into so many specifics that the crux of your answer gets lost.
 The interviewer doesn’t need to know that it was a rainy Tuesday and you had a BLT for lunch that day.

-Do that, and your resume will land at the top of the hiring manager’s pile—rather than at the bottom of the recycling bin.
+Do that, and your resume will land at the top of the hiring manager’s pile.